amyangfei/GorMW/README.rst

 Getting Started
 ---------------

-Initialize a TornadoGor based middleware and start it in the following way:
+Initialize a AsyncioGor based middleware and start it in the following way:

 .. code-block:: python

-    from gor.middleware import TornadoGor
+    from gor.middleware import AsyncioGor
-    proxy = TornadoGor()
+    proxy = AsyncioGor()
     proxy.run()

 Basic idea is that you write callbacks which respond to request, response, replay, or message events, which contains request meta information and actuall http paylod.
 Depending on your needs you may compare, override or filter incoming requests and responses.